tinymce/tinymce-docs/integrations/swing.md

 keywords: integration integrate swing
 ---

 Users can easily configure TinyMCE in Swing through the TinyMCE Swing Integration.

+### Buy TinyMCE Swing integration

+To start using TinyMCE in Swing as your new rich text editor, the first step is to obtain a copy of the Integration.

-Contact [customer support](https://www.tiny.cloud/contact/) to obtain a copy of the Integration to start using TinyMCE as your new Rich Text Editor.
+Contact [customer support](https://www.tiny.cloud/contact/) to get started with a customized TinyMCE Swing integration for your specific use case.

 ### Other resources